Ecological Storytelling & Wellbeing

 3 – FILM PROJECTS

-SEEDING THE FUTURE is the first Anú Pictures project being developed with this ECOLOGICAL STORYTELLING approach.
+SEEDING THE FUTURE is the first Anú Pictures project being developed with this ECOLOGICAL STORYTELLING & WELLBEING approach.
 Below you can view a 9 min. proof-of-concept preview for a feature length film currently in development.

 This film is inspired by the work of WEALL Ireland’s Cultural Creatives Community of Practice; a community of over 40 artists, academics and activists working towards a wellbeing economy for all.